cloudevents/spec/primer.md

 used, or even the use of version strings at all.
 This decision is up to each event producer.
-However, when a version-specific string is included, care should be taken whenever its value changes as event consumers might be reliant on the existing value and thus a change could be interpretted as a "breaking change".
+However, when a version-specific string is included, care should be taken whenever its value changes as event consumers might be reliant on the existing value and thus a change could be interpreted as a "breaking change".
 Some form of communication between producers and consumers should be established to ensure the event consumers know what possible values might be used.
 In general, this is true for all CloudEvents attributes as well.